AICONSlab/MIRACL/docs/install-singularity.md

 ## Troubleshooting

-### Q: Can I build a Singularity container from the latest MIRACL image on Docker Hub?
+### Q: Can I build a Singularity container from the latest MIRACL image on Docker Hub:

 Absolutely!
 To do so, however, you will need to grab a development node after logging in to the cluster.
 If you try pulling from the login node, you will use a ton of memory building the SIF image, and the process will be killed (in other words, it won't work).